Hire a car or bring your own for your holiday to Scotland - you can set your own pace and take in the magical scenery as you go!

 - In the cities, you'll often find 24-hour access at fuel stations.

 - In the countryside, there are fewer fuel stations, so it's best to keep your vehicle topped up if travelling in remote areas.

 Drinking and driving

-Find out more about driver responsibilities and the law and driving in the UK.
+Find out more information on driver responsibilities and the law.